Unity-Technologies/com.unity.cinemachine/.github/pull_request_template.md

 ### Purpose of this PR

-[Desc of feature/change.
+[JIRA issue.
+Desc of feature/change.
 Links to screenshots, design docs, user docs, etc. Remember reviewers may be outside your team, and not know your feature/area that should be explained more.]

 ### Testing status